Table of Contents

 Who are Edanz?

 Edanz has offered support services to researchers around the globe since 1995.
 Our mission is to empower scientists around the world as they navigate the complexities of the research cycle.
 In 2019 Edanz joined the M3 Group, which serves more than 2 million doctors worldwide.

 What is Learning Lab?

-Learning lab is an online self-study platform for researchers of all levels.
+Learning lab is an online skills training-and-tools platform for researchers of all levels.

 Who are the ‘Edanz 300’?

 The “Edanz 300” is our global network of expert editors and research consultants.
 We are passionately committed to the ethical advancement of science and evidence-based practice.

 Learning Lab offers more than 1000 searchable topics organized concisely into courses that span the research cycle.
 There are many free resources such as videos, ebooks, and the Expert Blog.